prajjwolmondal/my_url_shortner/README.md

 # My URL Shortner

-A simple app that shortens URLs, like bit.ly
+A simple app that shortens URLs, like bit.ly (Project is still WIP)

 My focus on this project was to try out technologies that I didn't try out in the past.
 Mainly, I wanted to try out having a project with a CI pipeline that would run tests against the incoming code changes.